Carvs10/Gremilins/README.md

 We developed all the implementation based on problems described at `projeto_gremlins.pdf` file.
 Despite the operation of all methods, we can not apply the test file made by selan.

 ## 3. Compilling

+To generation of the documentation type
+`doxygen config`

 To compile this project, you need to: